edxmorgan/diff_uv/README.md

 git clone https://github.com/Eddy-Morgan/Diff_UV.git
 ```

 All kinematics & hydrodynamic terms implemented in this project have been defined using Fossen's equations.
-The dynamic terms implemented include:
+The terms implemented include:
 - Kinematics : Rotation & Coordinate Transformation Matrices
 - Mass: rigid body inertia and added mass in body, ned and quaternion.
 - Coriolis: centripetal, coriolis, and added coriolis in body, ned and quaternion.